0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/contracts/deploy-contracts.md

 The address of the contracts it creates depends on the salt and the `initialCDKValidiumDeployerOwner` inside `deploy_parameters.json`.

-1. Run the deploy script.
+1. From the same `deployment` directory, run the deploy script.

     ```bash
     npm run deploy:deployer:CDKValidium:sepolia